Methamphetamine Addiction, Effects, and Treatment

 Long-Term Effects of Meth Use

 Over longer periods of use, meth may cause some pretty scary symptoms.
 It’s the nature of addiction that people use drugs despite these symptoms, but it’s important to know the pain and harm that meth use may cause.
+Long-term users of meth experience psychosis, morning anxiety, and dental problems that can last for years.

 Some long-term effects of methamphetamine use include: